 Bred around 1900 by Simon Louis Frères (France).
 This valuable variety has genes from Clematis vitalba which are responsible for its vigorous growth, with new shoots growing up to 4 metres per year.
-Grows as a dense groundcover, but is happy to climb up on trees, shrubs, fences, and façades.
-Large dark green leaves, small flowers (up to 2.5 cm) with narrow, white to light-blue petals.
+Grows as a dense groundcover, but is happy to climb up on trees, shrubs, fences, and facades.
+Large, dark green leaves and small flowers (up to 2.5 cm) with narrow, white to light-blue petals.
 Flowers are abundant, and flowering period longer than 'Mrs. Robert Brydon,' from June to September (October).
 Not suitable for potting.
-A semi-perennial climber with little lignification, pruning towards the end of the year to about 30 cm above ground.
-Refer to the shrub clematis general information for guidance on application, location, suitable cable systems, etc..
+A semi-perennial climber with little lignification; prune towards the end of the year to about 30 cm above ground.
+Refer to the shrub clematis general information for guidance on application, planting, suitable cable systems, etc..

 Lat: Clematis 'Praecox' is probably a hybrid of Clematis x jouiana and Clematis tubulosa var. davidiana